 These two-tone cookies air-fryer give you the best of both flavours -rich chocolate and classic vanilla, all in one super delicious, buttery, and crunchy treat!

-These 2-tone cookies are log butter cookies made with two irresistible doughs—chocolate and vanilla.
-They’re fun to make and cook in just a few minutes in an air fryer, making them a quick, easy, and beautiful sweet treat for any occasion!
+These 2-tone cookies are log butter cookies made with two irresistible doughs - chocolate and vanilla.
+They are fun to make and cook in just a few minutes in an air fryer, making them a quick, easy, and beautiful sweet treat for any occasion!

 These chocolate and vanilla cookies are perfect for sharing.
 Have you tried making cookies in an air fryer?
-If not, give my other easy-peasy air fryer cookie recipe a try!
+If you haven't yet explored air fryer baking, consider trying my other recipes: one for eggless air fryer sugar cookie recipe and another for traditional sugar cookies in an air fryer using eggs.
+Each option offers a unique twist on a classic treat.

 Ingredients